mintzo/ShellAPI/README.md

 ShellAPI
 ========

-Shell Api Server, can echo you messages
+Shell Api Server, running echo and grep like a boss
 ### API routes are currently at V1, and available under /apiV1/
 Install
 -------